DirectOutput/DirectOutput/Documentation/25_CabinetConfig.md

 \section cabinetconfig_example Example cabinet configuration

 The following xml is the config for a cabinet with 1 LedWiz unis, 10 contactors, 1 replay knocker, 5 lamps, 5 RGB-leds and one shaker installed.
-In addition 1 LedWizEquivalent toy is configured to allow the system, to use legacy ledcontrol.ini files.
+In addition 1 LedWizEquivalent toy is configured to allow the system, to use legacy directoutputconfig.ini files.

 ~~~~~~~~~~~~~{.xml}